stevelea/EVChargingTrackerHA/DOCKER_DEPLOYMENT.md

    This will:
    - Build the Docker image
    - Start a container in detached mode
-   - Mount the `./data` directory for persistent storage
+   - Mount the `/portainer/Files/AppData` directory for persistent storage
    - Expose the application on port 5000

+   Note: If you encounter network issues during build, refer to the [Troubleshooting](#troubleshooting) section.

 3. **Access the application**